biodash/biodash.github.io/content/codeclub-about/index.md

 <div class="alert alert-note">
 <div>

-<b>Code Club is restarting for the summer of '22 on June 9th &mdash;
+<b>Code Club is restarting for the Autumn of '22 on September 15th &mdash;
 see the <a href="/codeclub-schedule/">schedule</a>. <br>
 You can join us at any point &mdash; to do so, please fill out
 <a href="#sign-up">this form!</a></b>